hari-p8-io/sg-gpp-g3/design-docs/fast-inwd-processor-service-design.md

 ## Overview

 The **Fast Inward Processor Service** is the central orchestration hub of the Singapore G3 Payment Platform.
-It coordinates account lookup, reference data retrieval, and message enrichment for inward payment processing.
+It receives payment requests directly and coordinates account lookup, reference data retrieval, and message enrichment for inward payment processing.
 This gRPC service serves as the primary integration point between multiple services and implements intelligent routing based on message types.

 ### Key Responsibilities
+- Receive payment requests directly from external systems
 - Orchestrate account lookup and reference data retrieval
 - Enrich PACS messages with account information and authentication methods
 - Implement intelligent routing (PACS.003 → Validation, PACS.008/007 → Direct Kafka)